 Pressure washing is an extremely effective cleaning technique, but the powerful strength of the water can easily damage certain surfaces.
 It’s not unheard of for a pressure washer to strip away paint, damage shingles, dent siding, and destroy screens.
 That’s why pressure washing is only recommended for specific surfaces that are durable enough to withstand the highly pressurized water.

 - Brick or stone siding

 What is Soft Washing?

 Soft washing is another popular cleaning method used on exterior surfaces.
 Instead of relying on highly pressurized water to get the job done, soft washing uses chemicals.
 Although the specific type of detergent formula varies between brands, they’re generally not considered hazardous to your property or the environment.
 The chemicals are sprayed out of the hand wand at a pressure of less than 1,000 PSI (pounds per square inch), which makes soft washing much safer for more delicate surfaces.

 Soft washing should be used on surfaces like:

 - Window screens

 - Screened-in porches

 - Cedar shake siding or roofing

 As you can see, both pressure washing and soft washing are excellent options for cleaning the exterior of your home.
-You should base your decision by planning ahead and choosing the right option for the surface you want to clean.
-If in doubt, your best bet is to consult with a professional exterior washing company.
+You should base your decision on planning ahead and choosing the right option for the surface you want to clean.
+If in doubt, your best bet is to consult with a pressure washing company in your area.